 6. Open innovation through User interaction

 With ever-increasing connectivity, the number and density of connections between people, organizations and things are increasing almost exponentially.
-All organizations have the ability to connect to a diverse web of customers, partners and even machines.
+All organizations have the ability to connect to a diverse web of customers, partners, and even machines and this can be leveraged for your open innovation strategy in China.
 Bandwidth and storage are no longer limiting factors.
 From new insights provided by information and analytics, organizations now have the ability to access, process and analyze vast amounts of information.
 Analytics gives insights into complexity, revealing new patterns and insights making it possible to create and manage complex business ecosystems.
-This trend is making information the organization’s most valuable asset.
+This trend is making information about the organization’s most valuable asset.
 In accelerating the test, learn, and refine cycle to attain China caliber speeds, companies need to compress the time it takes to turn customer feedback and other data into new features or products.

 7. Open innovation through Startup Collaboration